autumnssuns/CAB201_Prac_7_Classes/README.md

 2. Create a program called **MyClock** that contains fields for hours, minutes and seconds.
 Create a constructor that creates a class with each of the fields.
-Include properties so that the fields are read only and ensure that each of the constructorís parameters have valid ranges (e.g., Hours 0 - 23 , Minutes 0-59, Seconds 0-59).
+Include properties so that the fields are read only and ensure that each of the constructor‚Äôs parameters have valid ranges (e.g., Hours 0 - 23 , Minutes 0-59, Seconds 0-59).
 Invalid constructors should output an appropriate message.
 Write a class called **TestMyClock** which calls MyClock with valid and invalid creation data.